rhatdan/docker-rbac/README.md

 I see that we can break this into three different realms of control to start.

 ### 1. Give user ADMIN control over his containers.
-Define existing containers and allow a user "admin" control over those containers only, preventing the user for escallating controls and touching other existing containers.
+Define existing containers and allow a user "admin" control over those containers only, preventing the user for escalating controls and touching other existing containers.

 For containers that a user is allowed to "manage his containers"